NDIS plans: what happens when children turn 18

 You can keep helping your child to manage their plan as long as they want and need you to.

-Your child can also get informal support from other family members and friends or formal support from an advocate, psychologist, NDIS support worker or another professional.
+Your child can also get informal support from other family members and friends or formal support from an advocate, a support coordinator, a plan manager or another professional like a psychologist.
 These people can help your child by:

 - explaining information

-- helping your child build skills so that they can make more of their own decisions
+- helping your child build skills for making decisions

 - helping your child choose a service provider.

 Your child can give permission for you and other people to talk to the NDIA.
 You and your child’s other support people won’t be able to make decisions for your child, but you can do things like represent your child at a plan reassessment or access information in your child’s plan and advocate for them.

 If your child can’t make decisions for themselves, even with support, they can appoint you or someone else as a nominee to make decisions and manage their NDIS plan for them.

 Practical steps before children turn 18